Bilnaa/CodingAnimeRN/README.md

-> **Warning**
+> [!WARNING]
 > This is a school project, it's not a personal project every contributor has rights to this code.
+It is proprietary.
 # AniVault

 A React Native application for anime enthusiasts that allows you to track what you like with authentication features.